josepablocam/aquery2q/README.md

 * create sample data (randomly generated)
 * compile various sample queries in the examples folder

+Building requires that you have the `q` executable in your path, and actually running additionally requires the same for the `a2q` executable.

-In order to run the examples `src/demo/examples/fintime_aquery.a` (and their respective translation), requires one additional step:
+Running the examples `src/demo/examples/fintime_aquery.a` (and their respective translation), requires one additional step:

 ```